-How do you know which timezones to focus on?
-And how can you be sure that these times and days will get great visibility for your social feed?
+How do you know which time zones to focus on?
+And how can you be sure that these times and days will work for your specific follower base?
 After all, there is no one-size-fits-all solution that guarantees the right people will see your posts.

 The simple truth is that you need to know your audience.
-This article does a great job of explaining why you need to target your niche very carefully and use analytics to tailor your post times to exactly the right people.
 And that’s where Falcon.io comes in.

-With Falcon’s Publish module, you can see your average number of fans online at a given time of day for all channels you want to post to.
+With Falcon’s Publish module, you can see your average number of fans online at any time of the day.
 And our content calendar makes scheduling your posts for peak times easier than ever.
 Falcon.io helps you find your audience and reach them at just the right time—without all the guesswork.